Get the Most Out of A Trip

 Your time in Japan is limited, get a guide who can go with you and have reserve seats ready so that you can avoid spending the most of your time standing around and waiting in line.
 Even for Disneyland in Japan, you can find a guide online that can help you avoid a two hour wait for rides.
 It exists and it is a life saver.
 Make the most out your stay in Japan.

 3. Special Needs or Requests

-In a country where only a handful of residents can speak English, it will be hard to communicate that you may have some sort of special needs.
+In a country where only a handful of residents can speak English, it will be hard to communicate that you may have some sort of special needs or requests.
 For example if you only eat certain types of food or are allergic to things then you better speak some Japanese to save your life because most if not all the menu's in the restaurants are in Japanese.
 A guide can help you alleviate your concerns on your trip by bridging the gap between cultures and languages while giving you peace of mind that you will not die from eating some food or commiting a sin.